Ernst Lindemann

-He was posthumously awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes), at the time the highest award in the military and paramilitary forces of Nazi Germany.
+He was posthumously awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes), at the time the second highest award in the military and paramilitary forces of Nazi Germany, the Oak Leaves to the Knight's Cross having been instituted on 3 June 1940.
 The medal was presented to his widow, Hildegard, on 6 January 1942.

 Early life

 Otto Ernst Lindemann was born on 28 March 1894 in Altenkirchen in the Westerwald, Rhine Province.
 He was the first of three children of Dr. jur.
 Georg Heinrich Ernst Lindemann and Maria Lindemann, née Lieber.
 Known as Ernst, Georg Lindemann was a probationary judge (Gerichtsassessor) and later president of the Prussian Central Land Credit Company, a Prussian credit bank.
 (Note: The Prussian Central Land Credit Company (Preußische Central-Bodenkredit-Aktiengesellschaft AG) was a Prussian land and real estate public limited credit company formed in 1870.
 Today, after a number of mergers, the bank is part of the Eurohypo AG.)
 (Note: Ernst Lindemann (the elder) was a first cousin of Generaloberst (Colonel General) Georg Lindemann, and the son of Ernst Heinrich Lindemann (25 January 1833 – 8 May 1900), a lawyer and former mayor of Essen (1859–1868), Dortmund (1878–1886) and Düsseldorf (1886–1899).)

 Otto Ernst Lindemann was baptised into the Protestant Church on 26 April 1894.
 The family moved to the Charlottenburg quarter of Berlin, where they lived at 6 Carmer Street, in 1895.
 His younger brother—Kurt—was born in 1896, followed by a second brother, Hans-Wolfgang, in 1900.
 (Note: Dr. Kurt Lindemann (20 January 1896 – 26 April 1945), as a Major of the reserves in the German Army (Heer), was killed in action near Potsdam during the final days of World War II in Europe in 1945.)
 The family relocated again in 1903, this time to their own house in the Dahlem quarter of Berlin, near the Grunewald forest.

 In 1910, when Lindemann was 16, his uncle Kapitän zur See Friedrich Tiesmeyer was in command of the light cruiser (October 1909 – January 1910) of the Imperial Navy, at that time holding the rank of Fregattenkapitän (commander).
 (Note: Friedrich Tiesmeyer (15 October 1867 – 18 January 1917) was the son of pastor Ludwig Tiesmeyer (1835–1919) and Auguste Wilhelmine Luise Lindemann (1845–1897), Ernst Lindemann's paternal aunt.)
 At a family reunion in Hamelin, Lindemann talked with his uncle and heard of his seafaring adventures in the Far East.
 These conversations attracted Lindemann to a naval career.

 Lindemann graduated from the Bismarck-Gymnasium (secondary school) in Berlin-Wilmersdorf with his Abitur (diploma) late in 1912 with an average-to-good overall rating.
 For the next six months, he attended the Royal Polytechnic Institution in Richmond, London.